Jaylen Watkins: College career

 Watkins attended the University of Florida from 2010 to 2013.
 He appeared in 48 games, with 28 starts, at both cornerback and safety.
 He primarily played special teams as a freshman, before earning an increased role in the defense as a sophomore and throughout his tenure at Florida.
 During his career, he accumulated 133 tackles, including four for loss, 21 pass breakups and three interceptions.

 Professional career

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

-Watkins was drafted by the Philadelphia Eagles in the fourth round (101st overall) of the 2014 NFL Draft.
+Watkins was selected by the Philadelphia Eagles in the fourth round (101st overall) of the 2014 NFL draft.

 On September 5, 2015, Watkins was released by the Eagles.

 Buffalo Bills

-On September 7, 2015, Watkins was signed to the Buffalo Bills' practice squad and practiced with his brother Sammy Watkins.
+On September 7, 2015, Watkins was signed to the practice squad of the Buffalo Bills and practiced with his brother Sammy Watkins.

 Philadelphia Eagles (second stint)

 On November 27, 2015, Watkins was re-signed by the Eagles off the Bills' practice squad.

 On March 4, 2017, Watkins signed a one-year extension with the Eagles.
 Watkins won a Super Bowl ring when the Eagles defeated the New England Patriots in Super Bowl LII.